PacWave Resource Assessment

 provider: Owned and maintained by National Data Buoy Center

-type: 3-meter discus buoy w/ seal cage
+type: 3-meter foam buoy

 SCOOP payload: